Poverty: Definitions and etymology

 The word poverty comes from the old (Norman) French word poverté (Modern French: pauvreté), from Latin paupertās from pauper (poor).

-There are several definitions of poverty depending on the context of the situation it is placed in, and usually references a state or condition in which a person or community lacks the financial resources and essentials for a certain standard of living.
+There are several definitions of poverty depending on the context of the situation it is placed in.
+It usually references a state or condition in which a person or community lacks the financial resources and essentials for a basic standard of living.

 United Nations: Fundamentally, poverty is a denial of choices and opportunities, a violation of human dignity.
 It means lack of basic capacity to participate effectively in society.
 It means not having enough to feed and clothe a family, not having a school or clinic to go to, not having the land on which to grow one's food or a job to earn one's living, not having access to credit.
 It means insecurity, powerlessness and exclusion of individuals, households and communities.
 It means susceptibility to violence, and it often implies living in marginal or fragile environments, without access to clean water or sanitation.

 World Bank: Poverty is pronounced deprivation in well-being, and comprises many dimensions.
 It includes low incomes and the inability to acquire the basic goods and services necessary for survival with dignity.
 Poverty also encompasses low levels of health and education, poor access to clean water and sanitation, inadequate physical security, lack of voice, and insufficient capacity and opportunity to better one's life.

 European Union (EU): The European Union's definition of poverty is significantly different from definitions in other parts of the world, and consequently policy measures introduced to combat poverty in EU countries also differ from measures in other nations.
-Poverty is measured in relation to the distribution of income in each member country using relative income poverty lines.
+Poverty is measured in relation to the distribution of income in each member country using relative income poverty lines: an EEC Council Decision in 1984 stated that for EEC purposes, "the poor" should be taken to "mean persons, families and groups of persons whose resources (material, cultural and social) are so limited as to exclude them from the minimum acceptable way of life in the Member States in which they live".
 Relative-income poverty rates in the EU are compiled by the Eurostat, in charge of coordinating, gathering, and disseminating member country statistics using European Union Survey of Income and Living Conditions (EU-SILC) surveys.